Robertsmania/RobertsmaniaReplay/README.md

 If you are new to VoiceAttack, be sure to run through the training to get the windows speech recognition to recognize your voice.

 Check out **"Train your speech engine"** and the other helpful tips:
-<a href="https://voiceattack.com/howto.aspx" target="_blank">VoiceAttack Tips and How-To - https://voiceattack.com/howto.aspx</a>
+<a href="https://voiceattack.com/howto.aspx" target="_blank" rel="noopener noreferrer">VoiceAttack Tips and How-To - https://voiceattack.com/howto.aspx</a>